fcato/academic-kickstart1/content/authors/admin/_index.md

 - Visitors
 ---

-Farrah Cato is an Associate Instructor of English at the University of Central Florida.
+Farrah Cato is a Senior Instructor of English at the University of Central Florida.
 Her research and teaching interests include Women's Speculative Fictions, Magical Realism, and Women's Material Cultures as Technologies of Resistance.